kyrylo/kyrylo.org/_posts/2025-12-14-english-is-a-poor-language-for-programming-with-ai.md

 communication, not exact meaning.
 That is why they keep failing us when we try to use them as the primary interface for machines.

-The language is full of hidden landmines.
-Ambiguity, implied context, emotional framing, and undefined terms.
-Humans constantly misinterpret each other.
-Even after thousands of years of practice.
+The language is full of hidden landmines: ambiguity, implied context, emotional framing, and undefined terms.
+Humans constantly misinterpret each other (even after thousands of years of practice).

 The existence of lawyers is not an accident.
 It is evidence.